8 Safety Tips for E-Cigarette Users

-Purchasing e-cigarettes from someone that is not authorized might seem like a good way to save money initially, but it can end up being an expensive mistake.
+Purchasing e-cigarettes from someone who is not authorized to sell them might seem like a good way to save money initially, but it can end up being an expensive mistake.
 Not only are the ingredients used in the “juice” not regulated, but it is not uncommon for the batteries or chargers to be constructed from inferior materials.
-For health and safety reasons it is always a good idea to purchase any e-cigarette products from an authorized and reputable dealer.
+For health and safety reasons, it is always a good idea to purchase any e-cigarette products from an authorized and reputable dealer.

 4. Always follow recommended guidelines for charging.

-Included with most rechargeable e-cigarettes is a convenient guide that outlines how long it takes the battery to fully charge.
-To prevent overheating and potential fires it is always best to only charge the battery for the recommended amount of time.
+Most rechargeable e-cigarettes come with a convenient guide that outlines how long it takes the battery to fully charge.
+To prevent overheating and potential fires, it is always best to only charge the battery for the recommended amount of time.
 Not only will this help prevent smoke and sparks, it can also extend the life of the battery.

-5. Remove battery from the charger when finish.
+5. Remove the battery from the charger when finished.

-For added safety it is always recommended that the battery be removed from the charger and stored separately until it is needed.
+For added safety it is always recommended that the battery be removed from the charger and stored separately until it is needed again.

 6. Never carry loose batteries.

-Any type of battery, whether it is disposable or rechargeable should always be carried or stored in a case or container that is flame retardant or fireproof.
+All kinds of batteries (whether disposable or rechargeable) should always be carried or stored in a case or container that is flame proof or fireproof.
 While this is already a requirement at most major airports, it should also be a standard safety precaution that all e-cigarette users follow to prevent accidental fires.
 This also applies to carrying batteries in pockets or bags where coins or other metal objects can rub against the terminals and create small sparks that can turn into large fires.

 7. Install smoke detectors on every floor in the home.